 In a Family Setting

 Scenario: Emily is a 27-year-old who was recently diagnosed with autism.
 Growing up, she learned to mask her symptoms in order to blend in with her family and peers.
 During family gatherings, Emily finds social interactions overwhelming but forces herself to participate.
-She smiles, nods, and laughs along with conversations, even when she doesn’t understand the humor or feels anxious about the noise and number of people around her.
+She smiles, nods, and laughs along with conversations, even when she doesn’t understand the humour or feels anxious about the noise and number of people around her.
 To avoid suspicion or unnecessary concern, Emily has mastered the art of making eye contact for what she counts as an “acceptable” amount of time, despite it causing her discomfort.
 When younger cousins play loudly or the ambient noise gets too much, she suppresses the urge to cover her ears or retreat to a quieter space, fearing it would draw unwelcome attention or prompt her family to treat her differently.

 In an Employment Scenario